What is HIP?

 What's the difference between HIP Plus and HIP Basic?

-A key principle of the new Healthy Indiana Plan is that it gives members the opportunity to participate in HIP Plus.
+A key principle of the Healthy Indiana Plan is that it gives members the opportunity to participate in HIP Plus.
 HIP Plus is the initial, preferred plan selection for all members and offers the best value.
 To participate in HIP Plus, members make affordable monthly contributions into their POWER account based on income.
 In the HIP Plus program, members do not pay copayments when they go to the doctor or hospital or fill a prescription.
 The only exception to this is a copayment for going to the emergency room for care when there is not a true emergency.

-HIP Plus provides MORE benefits than the HIP Basic program, including vision and dental services.
+HIP Plus provides MORE benefits than the HIP Basic program, including vision, dental and chiropractic services.
 It also allows more visits for physical, speech and occupational therapy, and covers additional services like bariatric surgery and Temporomandibular Joint Disorders (TMJ) treatment.
 With HIP Plus, members can get 90-day refills on prescriptions and receive medication by mail order.
 Members also receive medication therapy management services that are designed to work closely with their doctors and pharmacies to provide additional assurances that prescription therapies are safe and effective.

 HIP Basic is the fallback option that is available only to members with household incomes less than or equal to the federal poverty level (FPL).
 In HIP Basic, members make a payment every time they receive a health care service, such as going to the doctor, filling a prescription or staying in the hospital.
 These payments may range from $4 to $8 per doctor visit or prescription filled and may be as high as $75 per hospital stay.
 HIP Basic can be more expensive than HIP Plus.